 Papua New Guinea

 In 2008, the Australian and Papua New Guinean governments signed a joint agreement to work together to protect and manage the Kokoda Track and Owen Stanley Ranges, and improve the livelihoods of communities living along the Track.
 This is known as the Kokoda Initiative.
-In 2008 a Second Joint Understanding 2010-2015 was signed which continues this work.
+The Second Joint Understanding (2010-2015) has continued this work.

 Fuzzy Wuzzy Angel, Raphael Oimbari leading Australian Soldier, Private George ‘Dick’ Whittington to a field hospital (1942).
 Photo: George Silk